raszi/bitbar-docker/README.md

     $ npm install -g bitbar-docker

-And finally symlink it to your BitBar plugin folder.
+And finally symlink it to your BitBar plugin folder:

     $ ln -s $(which bitbar-docker) bitbar-docker.10s.js